zac-k/phase-ret-dl/README.md

 ## [notes.txt](https://github.com/zac-k/phase-ret-dl/blob/master/notes.txt)

 These are just notes I keep on my own personal usage of this package.
 Some of the information in there may be useful to others, such as what learning rates to try for certain optimisers, but most of it will not make sense out of context.
 The notes are often speculative and not based on well tested ideas, so read with caution.

+# Acknowledgements

+Thanks to [Hvass-Labs' TensorFlow tutorials](https://github.com/Hvass-Labs/TensorFlow-Tutorials), which were immensely helpful in understanding how to implement neural networks using TensorFlow.
+Some of the code from the tutorial is used in this project without much alteration.